ClipShot

 sudo apt install xclip

-Empty image: Some apps copy images in unsupported formats.
-Try copying from a different source.
+Empty image: Some applications put images on the clipboard in a format the tool does not offer as PNG.
+Try copying from a different source

 Contributing